scalarwaves/leximaven/CONTRIBUTING.md

 - Managed with [Gulp](http://gulpjs.com) plugins.
 - The **build** task transpiles all ES6 code to ES5 using [Babel](http://babeljs.io) and pipes to the build folder.
 Sourcemaps are inlined for code coverage.
-- The **min** task minifies the ES5 code and pipes to the bin folder.

 ### Changelog & Versioning